Hungary to Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert

 Congo launches visa-free entry for Africans

-Earlier, YEN.com.gh reported that African nationals will be allowed to enter Congo without visas from January 1, 2027.
+Earlier, YEN.com.gh also reported that African nationals would be allowed to enter the Republic of the Congo without visas from January 1, 2027.

-The president of Congo announced this at the African Development Bank Group's 2026 Annual Meetings held at the Kintele Conference Centre in Brazzaville.
+President Denis Sassou Nguesso announced this at the African Development Bank Group's 2026 Annual Meetings, which took place in Brazzaville.

-He also urged African leaders to move beyond narrow national interests and take steps to promote integration on the continent.
+In giving the update, he also urged African leaders to move beyond narrow national interests and take steps to promote integration across the continent.

 Source: YEN.com.gh